South Coast Marine Recovery Project

 Britain’s seas are amazing places, full of life, colour and important habitats – and this is especially true of the south coast.

-From the wild, rugged coasts of Cornwall to the sheltered shingle beaches of Sussex, the waters of our south coast are home to all kinds of wonderful wildlife, historic fisheries and habitats that are internationally important.
+From the rugged coasts of Cornwall to the shingle beaches of Sussex, via the sheltered coves of Devon, the crumbling cliffs of Dorset and the unique tides between Hampshire and the Isle of Wight, our South Coast is amazing.
+Its waters are home to all kinds of wonderful wildlife, historic fisheries and habitats that are internationally important.
 Seahorses dwell in seagrass meadows.
 Waders, waterfowl and seabirds flock to saltmarshes.
 Cuttlefish patrol in kelp forests.
 But this wildlife is at risk.

 These special places are at risk